for Veterans and the Public

 People use aromatherapy to help them deal with stress or to help with fatigue.
 For example, some people report that lavender oil calms them down and helps them sleep better.

-You can also ask friends or family if they've tried aromatherapy or know someone who has.
-At the end of this guide are links to Web sites where you can learn more about aromatherapy.
+At the end of this guide are links to websites where you can learn more about aromatherapy.

 Please remember!
 The oils used in aromatherapy can be very strong and even harmful.
-Always talk with an expert before buying and using these oils yourself.
+Always talk with an expert before using these oils yourself.